 Windows uses digital signatures to verify the identity of the publisher and to verify that the driver has not been altered since it was published.

 To provide the best user experience by facilitating automatic driver installation.

 If a driver is not signed, the Plug and Play (PnP) driver installation policy requires that a system administrator manually authorize the installation of an unsigned driver, adding an extra step to the installation process.
 This extra step can be potentially confusing and bothersome to the average user.

 To run kernel-mode drivers on 64-bit versions of Windows Vista and later versions of Windows.

 The kernel-mode code signing policy for 64-bit versions of Windows Vista and later requires that kernel-mode drivers be signed in order for the operating system to load the driver.

 To play back certain types of next-generation premium content, all kernel-mode components in Windows Vista and later versions of Windows must be signed.
 In addition, all the user-mode and kernel-mode components in the Protected Media Path (PMP) must comply with PMP signing policy.
 For information about PMP signing policy, see the white paper Code-signing for Protected Media Components in Windows Vista.

 The Hardware Certification Kit (HCK) has test categories for a variety of device types.
-The list of test categories can be found at Windows Logo Program Test Categories.
 If a test category for the device type is included in this list, the driver publisher should obtain a WHQL release signature for the driver package.